 Despite the outspoken support for local control among Republicans, it is increasingly popular for the State Government to step in and preempt local government action that they disagree with politically.
-Unfortunately, this preemption is rarely accompanied by a state-lead effort to address the concern which prompted the original action.
-This leaves many Georgians in an awkward situation where their state representatives will not address their concerns and their city/county government cannot address them.
+Unfortunately, this preemption is rarely accompanied by a state-lead effort to address the concern that prompted the original action.
+This leaves many Georgians in an unfortunate situation where their state representatives will not address their concerns and their city/county government cannot address them due to state mandate.
 There is no doubt that some issues are best handled at a state level, but there are also many that can be best addressed by local governments.
-Policy makers and elected officials can best serve Georgians only through direct coordination which determines which level of government can best address specific concerns.
-And when it is decided that a State-lead effort would be most effective, the State must actively lead it or at least allow local governments to fill that void.
+In order to most effectively serve Georgians, state policy makers and elected officials have to coordinate with local governments to determine which level of government can best address specific concerns, and how other levels of government can support that mission.
+And when it is decided that a state-led effort would be most effective, the state must actively lead it or at least allow local governments to do so.

 Criminal Justice Reform

 While Georgia has made great strides in reforming our criminal justice system in the past few years, there is still so much that needs to be done and can be achieved.
-Although we are the 8th most populous state in the U.S. we have the most individuals under state supervision.
-With more people leaving prison that going in these days, our probation and parole system is in desperate need of restructuring around evidence-based initiatives to reduce recidivism.
+Although we are the eighth most populous state in the U.S. we are first in the number of individuals under state supervision.
+With more people leaving prison than going in, our probation and parole system is in desperate need of restructuring around evidence-based initiatives to reduce recidivism.
 It is also imperative that we address the ways that our criminal justice system disproportionately affects low income individuals eliminating or greatly restricting cash bail and expanding exemptions from expenses like probation and court fees, Georgia can make a more equitable system where experience with the criminal justice system is not determined by the size of your bank account.